11 Vital Tips To Make Excel Spreadsheets More Efficient

 9. Use Manual Calculation Mode

 This point is suggested in many forums and blogs and I have also mentioned it.
-The manual calculation provides the flexibility to let Excel know when to calculate, rather than Excel take its own decisions.
-This will not speed up Excel workbook, but if your spreadsheet is slow, this will definitely save time by not making Excel recalculate again and again.
+The manual calculation provides the flexibility to let Excel know when to calculate, rather than Excel making its own decisions.
+This will not speed up Excel workbook, but if your spreadsheet is slow, this will save time by not making Excel recalculate again and again.
 To utilize manual calculation, follow the step

 • Go to Formula Tab > Calculation Options > Manual (press F9 key to recalculate)